How is Body Temperature Measured?

-How does Oura measure my body temperature?
+How does Oura measure your temperature?

 Note for Android users: The Daily view corresponds to the 30 Days view in the Android app.

-- What Can You Learn From Your Body Temperature Trends?
+- - Your Natural Body Temperature

-- Understand and Track Your Menstrual Cycle Phases
+- - Your Menstrual Cycle